About PA&D

 Apple Geek

-Once the Mac Plus came out, it was game over.
-I was a certified Apple fan not only because the Mac was amazing, but because it was revolutionising my workflow at the cable company.
-Just owning the Mac may have actually been another reason why I moved up so swiftly at the company.
-In any event, I’ve owned quite a few Apple products in my life, and I’ve had little disappointment from any of them.
+I was a certified Apple fan not only because the Mac was excellent but because it revolutionized my workflow at the cable company.
+Owning the Mac may have been another reason I moved up so swiftly at the company.
+In any event, I’ve owned quite a few Apple products in my life.
 Unboxing a new Apple device is always a treat.
 The day the iPhone was introduced—words can’t describe the wonder!
+Once the Mac Plus came out, it was game over.

 Jesus Movement

 I still love Jesus, but today’s evangelical church troubles my heart.
-I truly don’t understand what it is trying to do to itself now.
+I don’t understand what it is trying to do to itself now.
 The barriers appear to be going up again.
-(There are of course, wonderful exceptions.)
-The evangelical church appears to be demanding conformity to a conservative lifestyle in order to belong.
-The music is becoming less relevant again, and hymns are coming back to scare the politically correct public away.
-The marketing of the church to the outsider is becoming harmed by conservative politics that are being raised up as a barrier to belief.
-I actually saw a quote from a well known evangelical leader who said that it is not possible for a liberal to be a Christian.
-To him I say, yes it is.
-The outsiders and believers are liberals and conservatives and independents.
-To position the church as a bastion of conservatism, is to remove more than half the potential reach from any effort to bring the good news of Jesus to the world.
+(There are, of course, wonderful exceptions.)
+The evangelical church seems to be demanding conformity to a conservative lifestyle to belong.
+The music is becoming less relevant again, and hymns are returning to scare the politically correct public away.
+Conservative politics have become a barrier to belief.
+I saw a quote from an evangelical leader who said that a liberal couldn’t be a Christian.
+To him, I say, yes, it is.
+The outsiders and believers are liberals and conservatives, and independents.
+To position the church as a bastion of conservatism is to remove more than half the potential reach from any effort to bring the good news of Jesus to the world.